Estimated Length: 8 seat hours

 Price: $395

-Buy the bundle and save.
-Purchase the Fiber-Optic Fundamentals Course bundle containing all four courses in the Fundamentals discipline and save 40% off the individual course prices.
+Special Offer: Buy the Fiber-Optic Fundamentals Course bundle and save 40% off the individual course prices.
+This bundle includes all four courses in the Fundamentals discipline.

-The NCTI® Fiber-Optic Fundamentals I: Optical Signal Technology course provides a comprehensive introduction to the fundamental principles of fiber-optic technology, the backbone of modern high-speed communications that enables the rapid and reliable transmission of data over long distances with minimal loss.
-This course covers key topics such as single and multimode fiber, light modulation, signal transmission and reception, and the behavior of optical signals.
+The NCTI® Fiber-Optic Fundamentals I: Optical Signal Technology course offers a comprehensive introduction to the essential principles of fiber-optic technology.
+As the backbone of modern high-speed communications, fiber optics enable rapid and reliable data transmission over long distances with minimal loss.
+Key topics include single and multimode fiber, light modulation, signal transmission and reception, and optical signal behavior.

-Understanding these concepts is critical because fiber optics are vital in telecommunications, broadband networks, and data centers.
-Technicians working with fiber-optic systems must grasp how light propagates through optical fibers, how signals are encoded and decoded, and how to identify and mitigate transmission issues.
-A strong foundation ensures efficient network deployment, maintenance, and troubleshooting.
+Fiber optics are crucial in telecommunications, broadband networks, and data centers.
+Technicians must understand light propagation through optical fibers, signal encoding and decoding, and how to identify and resolve transmission issues.
+A solid foundation in these areas ensures efficient network deployment, maintenance, and troubleshooting.

-Students in this course will learn about the structure and types of optical fibers, different light propagation modes, modulation techniques used to encode information, and how optical signals are received and converted back into electrical form.
-By the end of this course, they will have the necessary knowledge to work confidently with fiber-optic networks, apply best practices in fiber handling, and understand the impact of various factors on signal integrity.
+By the end of this course, you’ll have the knowledge to work confidently with fiber-optic networks, apply best practices in fiber handling, and understand factors affecting signal integrity.

 Delivery Options: